WillS-1/expected_swing_model/README.md

 4. Tables
 5. Models

+The packages needed for the project can be found at the top of each R file.

 Within this project, data cleaning and manipulation, visual analysis, machine learning and statistical inferences are all showcased.

 Finally, the project description along with my findings are in a PDF file in this repository explaining everything including my conclusion.